 The Support Network for Indigenous Women and Women of Colour (SNIWWOC)

-is a non-profit organization based in Victoria, BC, Canada.
-We are a non-profit organization based in Victoria, BC, committed to the empowerment of women.
+is a non-profit organization founded in Victoria, BC, Canada committed to the empowerment of women.
 We operate from a holistic and integrated service model that addresses the social, cultural and political realities of immigrant and indigenous communities.
 Our work is informed by a commitment to reproductive justice*

 Reproductive justice recognizes that struggles for sexual and reproductive rights is not a singular issue.
 It has to be linked to wider struggles against oppression (racism, sexism, colonization, immigration rights, income, education, etc).
 These intersecting oppressions can limit a person's ability to have control over their body.